-We honestly don’t know if other metal garden furniture companies recommend this but at Lazy Susan we swear by it and it is one of our go to how to protect your garden table tips…
+We honestly don’t know if other metal garden furniture companies recommend this but at Lazy Susan we swear by it and it is one of our go-to how to protect your garden table tips…

-Once your garden table and chairs are washed and dry, with a soft cloth (our go to is a microfibre) apply a light coat of car wax.
-You can also use the ones you spray-on when wet and leave to dry, but we’ve found the best result is with a tin of paste style wax such as a carnauba.
+Once your garden table and chairs are washed and dry, with a soft cloth (our go-to is a microfibre) apply a light coat of car wax.
+You can also use the ones you spray on when wet and leave to dry, but we’ve found the best result is with a tin of paste style wax such as a carnauba.
 Any brand will do, just whatever you’re also happy to apply to your car.

 You don’t need much.
 Just a very light coat with a soft lint-free cloth.
 Work it in until you’ve got a nice sheen and it is dry to the touch.
-It will just help provide a little extra protection by allowing water to easily bead and run off.
-It will also reduce the amount/frequency of cleaning by stopping any dirt that’s whipped up by the wind from sticking to surface as easily, and it’ll really bring out the lustre of our painted finish.
+It will just help provide a little extra protection by allowing water to easily bead and runoff.
+It will also reduce the amount/frequency of cleaning by stopping any dirt that’s whipped up by the wind from sticking to the surface as easily, and it’ll really bring out the lustre of our painted finish.

 3. Use a garden furniture protector